sanchitkhthpalia/Multiplayer_10-10_Unicode_Grid/README.md

 ## AI Assistance Disclosure

 Parts of this project were scaffolded and implemented with the assistance of an AI coding assistant (Windsurf).
 All code has been reviewed for clarity and correctness.

-## AI Tools Disclosure

-This project was partially built with the assistance of AI tools, including ChatGPT (for code explanations and documentation) and GitHub Copilot (for boilerplate suggestions).
-All final logic and architecture were reviewed and refined manually.